aamrani-dev/model_serving/docs/tutorial.md

 # Tutorial: depoly the MNIST fashion model

 In this tutorial we will deploy the MNIST fashion model build in TensorFlow.
-Once the model is deployed, we will use the Python API to load data, prepare them and perform the inferences.
+Once the model is deployed, we will use the Python API to load data, prepare them and perform inferences.

 First of all, we create a folder named "mnist" that contains our model, as described in the [model repository](http://localhost:8888/notebooks/docs/model_repository.md).